 - Number 4 – Similar to drawing template sheet formats, I didn’t use the measure tool in the drawing environment, likely because I just kept forgetting it was there and didn’t see a need to use it.

 - Number 5 – I added “Dark Theme” to my list last year so that you would know it is now there.
 I personally use the Presentation Environment for ease of taking screen captures, but I hope for those that like the dark theme that they made the switch.

-What I realized when I reviewed this list was that I missed two bigger enhancements.
-These being Model States and Instance Properties.
-If you have been following my webcasts and AU classes I have certainly covered Model States.
+What I realized when I reviewed this list was that I missed two bigger enhancements, these being model states and instance properties.
+If you have been following my webcasts and AU classes, I have certainly covered model states.
 Definitely check them out!
-But I never did cover Instance Properties.
+But I never did cover instance properties.
 So... here you go!
-This is a very nice and useful enhancement last year that I hope you had the chance to check out.
+This was a very nice and useful enhancement last year that I hope you had the chance to check out.